Socratica-Org/toolbox/content/demo-days.md

 # The Essence of Demo Days

-Written by Hudzah, Donald Jewkes, Kelly Chong, Vin, Jake Rudolph, and Anson Yu
+Written by Hudzah, Donald Jewkes, Kelly Chong, InternetVin, Jake Rudolph, and Anson Yu

 </div>

+> _This issue was written in collaboration with friends from around the world who have run the following demo days: [MVD](https://www.mvdemos.com/), [New Demos](https://newdemos.ca/), the [SoTo Spotlight](https://x.com/soto_place), the [Atelier Showcase](https://www.atelier.ac/), the London Symposium, and the [Socratica Symposium](https://www.socratica.info/)._

 We started building communities of cool people working on interesting things and wanted a way to showcase them... and it turns out people love attending, feel inspired, and want more!
 But it's not just about the projects; it's a super meaningful experience for demoers to share their story.